holochain-immersive/forum-happ/EXERCISES.md

   - `comment_on`, of type `ActionHash`.
 This refers the post that is being commented on.
   - `comment`, of type String, the actual comment.

+3. Define the link types enum for the zome with only one variant `CommentedOnToComment`.

+- In the `create_comment` function, after the comment is created, create a link from the `comment_on` hash to the `comment` hash.

-3. Create a function `get_comments_on` that receives a `ActionHash` for a post and returns all the comments that have been created for that post, in the form of a `Vec<Record>`.
+4. Create a function `get_comments_on` that receives a `ActionHash` for a post and returns all the comments that have been created for that post, in the form of a `Vec<Record>`.

-4. Create a function `delete_comment` that receives the `ActionHash` of the comment that is to be deleted, and deletes that comment.
+5. Create a function `delete_comment` that receives the `ActionHash` of the comment that is to be deleted, and deletes that comment.

 ## Exercise 3: Posts zome